-• SPT outputs a tree with total energy:

-$\epsilon^{2}+n/2(1-\epsilon)^{2}$

-- If the root transmits with radius 1 the energy is 1 - o When ε→0 SPT is far n/2 from the optimal solution.
+- SPT outputs a tree with total energy: ε2+n/2(1-ε)2 - If the root transmits with radius 1 the energy is 1 - When $\epsilon \rightarrow 0$ SPT is far n/2 from the optimal solution.

-- BAIP (Broadcast Average Incremental Power): it is a modification of the Dijkstra algorithm based on the nodes: a new node is added to the tree on the basis of the min average cost = energy increasing / # of added nodes. - It has been designed to solve the problems of SPT.
+BAIP (Broadcast Average Incremental Power): it is a modification of the Dijkstra algorithm based on the nodes: a new node is added to the tree on the basis of:

+min avg cost = energy increasing / # of added nodes.